mm-bertoni/HuskyProductions_Margaret/README.md

 4. Upon successful login, you will see all the films available to review: ![Film Review Page](frontend/src/assets/images/screenshots/filmsToReview.png)
 5. If you refresh the page manually, it will log you out

+## Instructions for Ticket Admin Mode
+1. Add /ticketAdmin to the end of the homepage url.
+2. You will be redirected to the admin login page.
+3. Type your credentials.
+Pre-configured username:admin; password:admin123
+4. Once you login, you'll be redirected to the ticket list where you can see the total revenue, no. of tickets, and can edit or delete entries
+5. There is a refresh button to reload the data, and logout button to logout.

 ## Tools used
 - React (frontend)
 - Node.js (backend)